What the First Walmart Looked Like When It Opened in 1962

 Courtesy The Walmart Museum

-When Walmart launched it didn’t even have a true logo.
-The font and style of the name were chosen by the printer for the first two years the store was around.
-In 1964, they settled on using the “Frontier Font Logo.”
-In 1981, the switched over to a more block-like font, similar to the one they use today.
+When Walmart launched, it didn’t even have a true Walmart logo.
+The printer chose the font and style of the name for the first two years the store was around.
+In 1964, they settled on using the “Frontier Font Logo,” and in 1981, they switched over to a more block-like font, similar to the one they use today.
+This was also when Walmart reached $1 billion in annual sales.

 vintage walmart store